 Opioids will then impact the reward system of the brain.
 By flooding this circuit with the neurotransmitter dopamine (the feel-good chemical), the body will be “rewarded” with feelings of pleasure.
 Dopamine also affects emotion, cognition, motivation, and are responsible for regulating movement in the body.

 The euphoric feeling that the user encounters upon consuming opioids is the driving force behind continuing to repeat the behavior of using the drug.
 This leads to an obsessive and compulsive cycle of obtaining and using opioids in order to achieve these effects.

 The adjustment period the brain and body will require to return to normal following the cessation of opioid use is what’s known as “withdrawal”.
 During opioid withdrawals, the individual will encounter the manifestation of certain physical and emotional symptoms that can be mild or severe in nature.
-These symptoms are often painful and can lead an individual with an opioid addiction to continuing using these drugs even when they want to stop.
+These symptoms are often painful and can lead an individual with an opioid addiction to continue using these drugs even when they want to stop.

 Since dopamine is also responsible for some of the emotional functions of the brain, opioids can also cause the user to develop a psychological dependence as well.
 Apart from the physical aspect of opioid addiction, many people undergo what’s known as a psychological addiction as well.
 They become dependant on these drugs to regulate their mood and emotions.